djangocon/2019.djangocon.eu/hugo_site/content/cfp.md

 If the schedule permits it, sessions can be organized spontaneously during the conference.
 However, we encourage getting in touch about the session beforehand, such that the session can be advertised and scheduled for the convenience of everyone.

-Note that there are also sprints in the weekend after the conference; hosting smaller sessions do not qualify for free adminission.
+Note that there are also sprints in the weekend after the conference; hosting smaller sessions do not qualify for free admission.

 ## Lightning Talks 🌩️